Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Increase the logging in the backend components

-jaeger-agent and jaeger-collector provide useful debugging information when the log level is set to debug.
-Every UDP packet that is received by jaeger-agent is logged, as well as every batch that is sent by jaeger-agent to jaeger-collector. jaeger-collector also logs every batch it receives and logs every span that is stored in the permanent storage.
+jaeger-collector provides useful debugging information when the log level is set to debug. jaeger-collector logs every batch it receives and logs every span that is stored in the permanent storage.

 On the jaeger-collector side, these are the expected log entries when the flag --log-level=debug is specified: